 For another NOVA television project in 2009, John traveled to Hawaii where he participated in dives aboard the Pisces submersibles operated by Hawaii Undersea Research Laboratory.
 This project documented the Japanese Midget Submarine I-16tou, from the infamous December 7th attack on Pearl Harbor.
 These dives, well in excess of 1000 feet of seawater, were part of the NOVA program, Killer Subs in Pearl Harbor.

 Currently Chatterton is involved with Robert Kurson on another book project, Pirate Hunters, published by Random House.
 The book tells the story of the search for a 17th Century pirate wreck in the Dominican Republic.
-The book is due for release in the spring of 2015.
+The book is due for release in June of 2015.
 There are a few other wrecks John is curretly researching and trying to locate.

 Chatterton makes his home in Boca Raton, Florida, where he also trains technical divers.